-This edition was published by Amazon Digital Services on June 26, 2013 and has 174 pages.
+This romance that was published by Amazon Digital Services on June 26, 2013 and has 174 pages.

 First in the Moretti Novels romance series revolving around the Dickerman gang.
 Based in Beverly Hills.
 The primary couple focus is on Marco and Sophia while a secondary focus is on the about-to-be-wed couple, Molly and Rich.